-Table 6-10.
-NFIF , NFIP Topic Comments Flood Vulnerability Summary Describe areas prone to flooding in your jurisdiction.
+Comments

 Heminover Street is low lying area due to topography and lakes which contribute to Lubbers Run and pose future flood concerns.
 Lubbers Run causes flooding on Richmond Road and surrounding areas when it backs up.
 Lake communities in general have a large potential for drainage issues and flooding due to lake overflow.

-Do you maintain a list of properties that have been damaged by flooding?
-No Do you maintain a list of property owners interested in flood mitigation?
-No How many homeowners and/or business owners are interested in mitigation (elevation or acquisition)?
-Unknown Are any RiskMAP projects currently underway in your jurisdiction?
-If so, state what projects are underway.
-No How do you make Substantial Damage determinations?
+No

+No

+Unknown

+No

 Substantial damage is done on an individual basis should they occur.
-How many Substantial Damage determinations were declared for recent flood events in your jurisdiction?

 None declared to date.
-How many properties have been mitigated (elevation or acquisition) in your jurisdiction?
-If there are mitigation properties, how were the projects funded?

 None, to date.
-Do your flood hazard maps adequately address the flood risk within your jurisdiction?
-If not, state why.

 Yes, FEMA flood hazard maps for the Township.

-NFIP Compliance What local department is responsible for floodplain management?
-Construction Official/Building Department Are any certified floodplain managers on staff in your jurisdiction?
-Yes Do you have access to resources to determine possible future flooding conditions from climate change?
-Yes Does your floodplain management staff need any assistance or training to support its floodplain management program?
-If so, what type of assistance/training is needed?
+Construction Official/Building Department

+Yes

+Yes

 Other than the lack of a general education/outreach program regarding flood hazards and risk, the Township lacks funding and resources to conduct a broader floodplain management program.
 The Township would welcome any opportunities to improve training and support for the FPA and Township staff to identify and mitigate flood prone areas.

-Provide an explanation of NFIP administration services you provide (e.g., permit review, GIS, education/outreach, inspections, engineering capability) The Township does not provide NFIP services.
-How do you determine if proposed development on an existing structure would qualify as a substantial improvement?
-N/A What are the barriers to running an effective NFIP program in the community, if any?
+The Township does not provide NFIP services.

+N/A

 N/A